adrian-lison/dPCRfit/README.md

 the priors to 0, we fix the parameters to their true values.
 In practice, the exact number of partitions or the conversion factor may be uncertain, which you can express by providing a prior with positive standard deviation.
-The exact parameter value will then be estimated jointly from the data.
+The parameter value will then be estimated jointly from the data.

-Once we have a suitable noise model, we can run `dPCRfit` to fit a linear regression to our data:
+Once we have a suitable noise model, we can run a linear regression using `dPCRfit`:

 ``` r
 fitted_model <- dPCRfit(